 We’ve added a shamrock to the door of the aircraft to give our guests a warm Irish welcome as they board.

-The engine is painted our new teal colour to bring colour to the aircraft.
+The engine is painted our new teal color to bring color to the aircraft.

 We’ve kept our Instagram-worthy shamrock on the wingtip – visible only from inside the aircraft.

-Our new colour palette consists of two contrasting shades of green.
+Our new color palette consists of two contrasting shades of green.
 The rich teal represents strength and confidence.
 The light green stripe modernises the design and reflects our value carrier proposition.

 The contrasting teal and light green of the shamrock combines our strength, confidence and modernity.
 The shamrock sits proudly as the hero of our livery, with a new tilt to add movement and heart-shaped leaves to reflect our warmth.